-If you're 12 years old to 16 years old, you can only drive an ATV if you have an Off-Highway Vehicle Safety Training certificate unless you have a driver's license or learner's permit.
+If you're 12 to 15 years old, you can only drive an ATV if you have an Off-Highway Vehicle Safety Training certificate unless you have a driver's license or learner's permit.
 For more information on this training course see the North Dakota Parks and Recreation Department website.

-To register an ATV you must complete an Application for Certificate of Title & Registration of a Vehicle (Form SFN 2872) and drop it off along with a $5 registration fee and a $15 off-highway trail tax at any motor vehicle office.
+To register an ATV you must complete an Application for Certificate of Title & Registration of a Vehicle (Form SFN 2872) and drop it off along with a $20 registration fee.

 You'll be issued a registration certificate and number.
 The license number must be affixed to the rear of the left front fender.

 Your ATV's registration is valid for 2 years.

 To register a snowmobile you need to complete an Application for Certificate of Title & Registration of a Vehicle (Form SFN 2872).
-Drop this off with at any motor vehicle office along with a registration fee of $5 registration fee and a trail tax fee of $35.
+Drop this off with at any motor vehicle office along with a registration fee of $50 registration fee.

 You'll be given a registration certificate and registration number.
 The number must be displayed on both sides of your snowmobile.

 You must renew your snowmobile's registration every odd-numbered year.

 In order to register a trailer you will need to complete Application for Certificate of Title & Registration of a Vehicle (Form SFN 2872) and take it, along with Manufacturer's Certificate of Origin (MCO), to your local

 motor vehicle office.

 If the trailer weighs less than 1,500 lbs. all you will need is the $5 fee for an ID plate, unless you use the trailer to transport a vehicle for competitions.
 If it's used for that purpose or if it's 1,500 lbs. or more, you will need to pay a title fee and excise tax.

 A boat trailer does not need to be registered as long you keep it in North Dakota.